CIS1900/2022-fall/09/README.md

 While subtyping would be a good fit here, there would be a performance hit due to the many virtual calls.
 Rather, each iterator type is a completely independent class.
 To write functions that can take any kind of iterator as an argument, we'll have to use template arguments, which we'll see next class.
+The same is true of the container classes, which also do not form any class hierarchy.

 Here is a simplified description of the iterator hierarchy:
 - All iterators can be incremented (`++`) to go to the next element of its sequence, by compared for equality (`==`, `!=`), and access the element it represents (`*`, `->`).